ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |`serverlog=1`      | alternate form of request, you can use 0 for off and 1 for on (file).
 2 means stdout   4 means stderr - you may combine
 |`serverlogging=file`      | primary form of request, you can use none for off and file, stdout, stderr.  - you may combine serverlogging=file,stdout
 |`noserverlog`    | Don't store a server log
+|`noretrybackup`    | Don't save volley backup files for :retry  when in standalone mode
 |`tmp=xxx`     | name relative or absolute path to where you want the TMP folder to be.
 Do not add trailing `/`
 |`crashpath=xxx`     | file to write about fatal Linux signals that will be outside of the cs folder `/`
 |`windowsbuglog=xxx` | names a WINDOWS directory to replicate the BUGS.txt log file outside of the CS directory area